mitchspano/mitchspano.github.io/_posts/2024-05-11-decision_trees.markdown

 | 4         | 1                 | 1                 | 0              | 0              | 1             |
 | **5**     | **0**             | **0**             | **0**          | **0**          | **0**         |

-Note that in this situation, every row of data that has "Employment Status" of 0 results int he denial of their loan application.
+Note that in this situation, every row of data that has "Employment Status" of 0 results in the denial of their loan application.
-This means that we have a pure decision; when the applicant is a home owner, we would predict they would receive loan approval.
+This means that we have a pure decision; when the applicant is a unemployed, we would predict their loan would be denied.

 <!-- prettier-ignore-start -->
 {% plantuml %}